anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Continuous metric generation
 * Responsive analytics

+Security:

+* IAM roles to read from data streams and write to output destination

 ### 4.2.
 Opensearch

 Fully managed (no serverless, AWS manages the EC2 but you have to decide how many servers in your clusters, no autoscaling) petabyte-scale analysis and reporting, originally started as search engine.
 For some types of queries, OS can be faster than Spark.
 You can create a data pipeline with Kinesis, OS and then Dashboards for visualization.
 Very storage heavy